-2. Restore a broad scope of patentability by minimally amending and/or replacing the existing patent statutes.
+2. What is patentable: Restore a broad scope of patentability by minimally amending and/or replacing the existing patent statutes.
 Fix all the problems that have significantly eroded long and clearly established law affecting patentability (sect 112, 101, 102, and 103), including court decisions (e.g., Benson/Flook/Bilski/Mayo/Myriad/Alice, Ariad, KSR, etc.) and law (e.g., the AIA).

 3. Eliminate all administrative post issue reviews of patents, except for those requested by applicant or patent holder.

 4. Claims: Address/repair case law regarding how to claim, interpret and construct, etc. the claims to an invention.
 Fix Ariad, Festo and all other issues specifically addressing claims drafting/analysis/construction/doctrine of equivalents/means-plus-function, etc. Declare intent of Congress that in the interest of the country considering the risks, difficulties and expense in creating and patenting new technologies that the courts strive to preserve and strengthen issued patents.

 5. Repeal AIA, or fix all defects separate from admin review, expedited processing and patentability (first-to-file, 1 year grace period, 102 prior art definitions, etc).

 6. Create a new circuit court with exclusive and final jurisdiction to hear appeals in patent cases from the district courts.